ksonnet/ksonnet-lib/docs/DESIGN.md

 ## Goals

-[THIS IS NOT DONE YET, OR EVEN REALLY STARTED, SORRY]

 More particularly, we would like to:

 * Allow users to template common patterns, without making it hard to